-All avoidable, serious or life-threatening errors shall be reported to MDMH Office of Incident Management, the State, and appropriate licensure boards and by the next working day after the occurrence.
+All medication errors shall be reported to MDMH Office of Incident Management, the State, and appropriate licensure boards and by the next working day after the occurrence.
 Additionally, if the medication error is made by a licensed nurse, the report must be made to the Mississippi Board of Nursing in accordance with the Mississippi Board of Nursing Administrative Code.